Richard Clarke Cabot

 Richard Clarke Cabot (May 21, 1868 – May 7, 1939) was an American physician who advanced clinical hematology, was an innovator in teaching methods, and was a pioneer in social work.

 Early life and education

-Richard Clarke Cabot was born May 21, 1868, in Brookline, Massachusetts, one of five sons of James Elliot Cabot and Elizabeth (Dwight) Cabot.
+Richard Clarke Cabot was born May 21, 1868, in Brookline, Massachusetts, one of seven sons of James Elliot Cabot and Elizabeth (Dwight) Cabot.
 James Cabot was a philosopher and Harvard University professor who also trained as a lawyer and biographer, and was a friend of Ralph Waldo Emerson.